ishwar00/bakugo/doc/bakugo_spec.md

 constant, type, variable, function, label, or package.

-Go is lexically scoped using _blocks_:
+Go is lexically scoped:

 1. The scope of a _predeclared identifier_ is the universe block.
-2. The scope of an identifier denoting a function parameter, or result variable is the function body.
+1. The scope of an identifier denoting a function result variable is the function body.
+1. The scope of an identifier denoting a function parameter begins at the beginning of the function body and ends at the first re-declaration of the same identifier, or at the end of the function body if there are no re-declarations.
-3. The scope of a constant or variable identifier declared inside a function begins at the end of the ConstSpec or VarSpec and ends at the end of the innermost containing block.
+1. The scope of a constant or variable identifier declared inside a function begins at the end of the ConstSpec or VarSpec and ends at the beginning of the next re-declaration of the same identifier, or  at the end of the innermost containing block if there are no re-declarations.
-4. The scope of a type identifier declared inside a function begins at the identifier in the TypeSpec and ends at the end of the innermost containing block.
+1. The scope of a type identifier declared inside a function begins at the identifier in the TypeSpec and ends at the end of the innermost containing block.

-An identifier declared in a block may be redeclared in an inner block.
+An identifier declared in a block may be redeclared in an inner block too.
 While the identifier of the inner declaration is in scope, it denotes the entity declared by the inner declaration.

 ## Predeclared identifiers
 The following identifiers are implicitly declared in the _universe block_: